-There’s a long time until the 2028 Formula One season, but that doesn’t stop us from trying to predict the lineup of drivers.
-This article builds on our 2027 Silly Season article.
+There’s a long time until the 2028 Formula One season, but that doesn’t stop us from trying to predict the driver lineup.
+This article builds on the 2027 Silly Season article.

 McLaren